Identity Politics, Values and Conflict in the Workplace - A Guide for Employers

 Conflict between team members is disruptive and affects both the productivity and mental well-being of your employees, so preventing it should be a priority for any team leader, manager or business owner.
 You also need to ensure that you resolve any issues that arise between colleagues in an amicable way, while protecting their rights and your company.

 Percy Hughes & Roberts’ experienced team can help your business to understand the legal options available to help you remove a disruptive employee, or bring a conflict between colleagues to an end.
 Our employment law experts can help you to prepare employee contracts and policies to protect both your workforce and your company.

-Our firm’s Head of Employment, Sarah Simcott, boasts years of experience and promises a confidential, friendly, and honest approach to all issues within the employment law field, particularly issues involving discrimination and harassment.
+We boast years of experience and promise a confidential, friendly, and honest approach to all issues within the employment law field, particularly issues involving discrimination and harassment.

 If you have any questions regarding conflict between employees based on identity issues, political views or even the COVID-19 vaccine, you can get in touch with us for expert advice.
-Contact a Wirral employment law lawyer today by calling 0800 068 3267or by completing the “Get in touch” form on this site.
+Contact a Wirral employment law lawyer today by calling 0151 666 9090 or by completing the “Get in touch” form on this site.